Sayanjones/LT-Techgium-Digital-Twin/README.md

 ---

 ### 🎯 **Best Model:**
-- **Random Forest Regressor** achieved the highest accuracy with an R² score of **0.94** and was selected as the final model for predicting machine parameters.
+- **Polynomial Regression** achieved the highest accuracy with an R² score of **0.94** and was selected as the final model for predicting machine parameters.
 - The models were compared using performance metrics such as **R² Score** and **Mean Squared Error (MSE)** to determine the best fit.

 ---